g1eny0ung/hugo-theme-dream/docs/quickstart.md

 # Quick Start

-**_I assume you have already been browsed [Hugo Docs](https://gohugo.io/documentation/), if you want to use this theme, the doc will help you to understand the configurations._**
+**_I assume you have already been browsed [Hugo Docs](https://gohugo.io/documentation/), if you want to use this theme, the docs will help you to understand the configurations._**

-## First, Add i18n Support
+## First, add i18n Support

 Open `config.toml` and write: